hound-search/hound/README.md

 ## Quick Start Guide

+#### Preferred Method

+This is the preferred approach, since the binaries are generally easier to work with, and make will build both the server and the CLI binaries at the same time.

+1. Clone the repo: `git clone git@github.com:etsy/Hound.git`
+2. Edit [config-example.json](config-example.json) to add the repos you want: `cd Hound && vim config-example.json`
+3. Rename the (now edited) config file: `mv config-example.json config.json`
+4. `make`
+5. `./bin/houndd`
+6. See Hound in action in your browser at [http://localhost:6080/](http://localhost:6080/)

+#### Using only Go tools.

+Alternatively, you can avoid the use of make and just use go tools.

 1. Clone the repo: `git clone git@github.com:etsy/Hound.git`
 2. Edit [config-example.json](config-example.json) to add the repos you want: `cd Hound && vim config-example.json`
 3. Rename the (now edited) config file: `mv config-example.json config.json`